Sh-ui/MisterLister/README.md

 - Remember window position: Save window size and location between sessions

 All settings are saved automatically when clicking "Save" and persist between application launches.

-## 🎯 Current Scope

-MisterLister is currently optimized for Windows and my personal file management workflow.
-While it might not (yet) be the one-size-fits-all solution for everyone's list-making needs, it's a labor of love that makes my computing life more enjoyable - and maybe it'll make yours better too!

 ## 📜 License